Currently, there are 9 functions associated with the

 We know we only have resources to sample 300 of them.

-We have some ALS data available (mraster
+We have some ALS data available (mraster), which we

 can use to improve knowledge of the metric populations.